LuckyOne7777/LLM-Investor-Behavior-Benchmark/docs/workflow.md

 The following parameters affect the behavior of a LIBB run:

-- `date` (default: current sustem date on execution):
+- `date` (`str | date`, default: current system date)
-  Overrides the current system date for the run.
+  Overrides the run date used by the model.
-  Used to reproduce historical executions or evaluate behavior at a specific point in time.
+  Useful for reproducing historical executions or evaluating behavior at a specific point in time.

-- `STARTING_CASH` (default: `10_000`):
+- `starting_cash` (`float`, default: `10_000`)
   Initial cash balance used when initializing a portfolio.
   Can be overridden to simulate different account sizes.
+  Changing starting cash value in after intial creation is not recommended.

 ## Minimum Required Workflow